phamcongthuy/challenge/_live/lift-los-angeles.md

   anti-poverty field.
-Our movement towards this goal is evident in our invitation to participate in a Health and Human Services Department evaluation that will help the HHS Administration for Children and Families assess if and how coaching can better support parents—particularly those receiving TANFâ€”in reaching their economic security goals.
+Our movement towards this goal is evident in our invitation to participate in a Health and Human Services Department evaluation that will help the HHS Administration for Children and Families assess if and how coaching can better support parents—particularly those receiving TANF—in reaching their economic security goals.
 This is an exciting opportunity for LIFT to have broad sector influence by elevating coaching as a meaningful investment, alongside the biggest social service provider in the US, the